greenwolfe/OpenLab/README.txt

 20) In router.js, move some subscriptions to individual pages rather than loading them all at once at the start?  (done, teacher subscriptions now in client and are conditional)
 21)  re-do viewAs select box in header as a custom-styled dropdown with simple caret ... just not time to figure it out now, and it's good enough (done)
 22)  Look into bootstrap-modal for nicer-looking dialoges.  simple attempt broke the functionality, and didn't have time to pursue further. (done)
 23) notes on login ... callback right after login - check if teacher (nothing), check if student - check if have a section (present set section dialog box) (done, but box needs a submit button???)
+23)  Add a visible field to activities (done)and models (done) (and links (done) and notes (done) and todos (done))  In edit mode, show hidden models and activities as greyed-out. (done).
 24)  ViewAs dropdown ... should exit on mouseout (handled in a different manner ... done)
 24)  Teacher View of calendar ... allow to select one or more of in-class, out-of-class or home, default view being in-class (done)
 25)  clean up error when student creates account and gets exception from teacher subscriptions when does not have section yet. ... harmless, but also not right.